 - Wear sunscreen — Sun exposure triggers melasma, so wearing sunscreen with at least an SPF of 30 is recommended at all times.
 Your sunscreen needs to protect against both UV-A and UV-B rays.

 - Wear wide-brimmed hats and sunglasses — Some studies show that even with sunscreen on, some people still develop melasma.
 It’s thought that longer UV wavelengths may be to blame.
-So, if you’re prone to developing melasma, protective clothing and sunglasses are a must.
+Dermatologist recommended sunscreens that are physical vehicles such as zinc or titanium oxide, are more protective than chemical sunscreens.
+So, if you’re prone to developing melasma, protective clothing such as polarizable eyewear and wide brimmed hats are a must.

 - Opt for gentle cosmetics and skincare products — If you’re using products that tend to sting or burn when applied, they can worsen melasma.